World Trade Center (2001–present): Planning

-In the months following the attacks, architects and urban planning experts held meetings and forums to discuss ideas for rebuilding the site.
+In the months following the events of the September 11 attacks, architects and urban planning experts held meetings and forums to discuss ideas for rebuilding the site.
 Outgoing Mayor Giuliani advocated for a "soaring memorial" to be the only thing at the World Trade Center site during his final speech as mayor.
 Meanwhile, Larry Silverstein wanted to construct a new World Trade Center as soon as possible: the insurance documents for his lease on the old World Trade Center had not been finalized at the time of the attacks, so he could not receive insurance benefits from the attacks unless he rebuilt all the office space that had been destroyed.
 George Pataki, the then-Governor of New York, controlled the Port Authority alongside the Governor of New Jersey and so was entitled to make the final decision regarding the site.
 He wished to balance the desires of people like Giuliani, who did not want any future development on the site, with those of people like Silverstein, who wanted a new World Trade Center as soon as possible.
 In January 2002, New York City art dealer Max Protetch solicited 50 concepts and renderings from artists and architects, which were put on exhibit in his art gallery in Chelsea.

 With the World Trade Center site, numerous stakeholders were involved, including Silverstein and the Port Authority.
 In addition, the victims' families, people in the surrounding neighborhoods, and others wanted to provide input.
 In November 2001, Governor Pataki established the Lower Manhattan Development Corporation (LMDC) as an official commission to oversee the rebuilding process.
 In order to bypass the approval of the New York State Assembly, Pataki left out Sheldon Silver, the State Assemblyman for the area, from the decision-making process regarding the LMDC.
 The LMDC coordinated federal assistance in the rebuilding process and was tasked with working with the Port Authority, Larry Silverstein, and whoever was selected as the site's architects.
 The corporation also handled communication with the local community, businesses, the city of New York, and relatives of victims of the September 11 attacks.
 A 16-member board of directors, half appointed by the governor and half by the mayor of New York, governed the LMDC.
 The LMDC had questionable legal status regarding the restoration of the World Trade Center site, because the Port Authority owned most of the property and Larry Silverstein had the legal right to redevelop the World Trade Center.
 However, the LMDC, in an April 2002 articulation of its principles for action, asserted its role in revitalizing lower Manhattan.